m0ose/asx/README.md

 libs: dependencies
 models: sample models
 src: es6 modules for AS
-test: tests of AS modules
 ```

-Within models and test directories are src/ (es6 modules) and scripts/ (legacy) and an index.html which runs the src/scripts files as a query string/REST.
+Within models/ are src/ (es6 modules) and scripts/ (legacy) and an index.html which runs the src/scripts files as a query string/REST.
 Both index.html files have a default.

 There are currently two ways to run a sample model: es6 modules (src/) or legacy scripts (scripts/), the latter runs only in browsers supporting modules (see above):